Our Toronto office offers positions to both summer and articling students.

 Our summer program is intended to serve as an introduction to the practice of law.
 Most of our summer students have little, if any, previous experience in a law firm, and our summer program is designed as the first step in the transition from the academic study of law to the practice of law.

 During the summer, we present a series of weekly seminars, coordinated by our national Director of Student Programs and tailored specifically for our summer students, to discuss practice-related topics such as conflicts of interest, the business of law, professional civility and courtesy, risk management, and effective client communication.
-Our students are also encouraged to attend other in-house professional development seminars offered firmwide.
+Our students are also encouraged to attend other firm-wide in-house professional development seminars.

-We hope that when they return to law school, our summer students take with them a fundamental understanding of the practice of law that will serve as a solid foundation for their articling experience.
+We hope that our summer students will return to law school with a fundamental understanding of the practice of law that will serve as a solid foundation for their articling experience.

 Compensation and Benefits